 How To Monitor Cloud Performance

-Excellent Performance, Fast Response, And 100% Timely Page Are Essential For Online Businesses.
-This Is Where Vendors Decide To Choose A Cloud Computing Strategy?
+Excellent Performance, Fast Response, and a 100% Timely Page Are Essential For Online Businesses.
+This is where vendors decide to choose a cloud computing strategy.

-Therefore, cloud performance management should be done by the service provider and the cloud consumer (companies, organizations), and their reporting type will be different.
+Therefore, cloud performance management should be done by the service provider and the cloud consumer (companies, organizations), and their reporting type will differ.

 Infrastructure performance

-Infrastructure performance means monitoring all components in the cloud, such as virtual devices, networks, and storage.
-The infrastructure Response Time (IRT) is calculated to know how long it takes a virtual infrastructure to complete a single request from an application to a workload environment.
-Service providers mainly take this report.
+Infrastructure performance means monitoring all cloud components, such as virtual devices, networks, and storage.
+The infrastructure Response Time (IRT) is calculated to determine how long it takes a virtual infrastructure to complete a single request from an application to a workload environment.
+Service providers mainly use this report.

 Must identify Application topologies and the application’s virtual and physical resources.
-With the addition of new programs and new infrastructure elements, this must-do continuously.
-Data on physical and virtual machines are collected continuously.
+With the addition of new programs and new infrastructure elements, this must be done continuously.
+Data on physical and virtual machines are constantly collected.

 CPU usage is measured across all CPUs, per CPU, and between CPUs.
 Disk usage, disk latency, percentage of memory used, data power and bandwidth, and related parameters are also measured.
-The following is an example of monitored parameters for host and virtual machines for VMware ESX / ESXi.
+The following is an example of monitored parameters for host and VMware ESX / ESXi virtual machines.

 Infrastructure performance